gonfva/gonfva.github.io/content/en/blog/2012-09-14-my-first-chrome-extensioni.md

 And I got tired.

 And I remembered FT similar "become a registered" and WSJ "first-paragraph-only".
-Lots of sites show you the page when you come from Google, but ask you to register if you start to surf (or just come from a different page).&nbsp;Completely&nbsp;understandable, but not very pleasant.
+Lots of sites show you the page when you come from Google, but ask you to register if you start to surf (or just come from a different page).
+Completely understandable, but not very pleasant.

 So I asked myself if it would be too complicated to build an extension for Google Chrome, that when you are at a page and asks to register, you ask google to get redirected to that page.
 It seems it's not.
-I started poking at 19:00 (local development folder creation time was 19:07) and ended building it at 20:30 (icon included).&nbsp;It's pretty basic, but it makes a bit of tweaking with FT and WSJ URLs because just coming from Google was not enough.
+I started poking at 19:00 (local development folder creation time was 19:07) and ended building it at 20:30 (icon included).
+It's pretty basic, but it makes a bit of tweaking with FT and WSJ URLs because just coming from Google was not enough.
 And now it works, with glassdoor, FT, and WSJ.

 Great.
 I learnt and I have something interesting to show.